 Spring (March–May) X2 correlates with the density of the delta smelt zooplankton prey Eurytemora affinis (Kimmerer 2002; Greenwood 2018), suggesting a potential positive effect of Delta outflow on this prey species, and thereby affecting individual delta smelt growth and survival per the IEP MAST conceptual model (IEP MAST 2015: 88).
-The CALSIM II and DSM2 modeling indicates that Alternatives 1, 2, and 3 would have lower Delta outflow and somewhat greater X2 in March, with little difference in April–May (see Table 5B3-5-1a–c, Table 5B3-5-2a–c, Table 5B3-5-3a–c, and Table 5B3-5-4a–c in Appendix 5B; Table DSM2-X2 in Chapter 6).
-For this impact analysis, the negative relationship between E. affinis density and X2 developed by Greenwood (2018) was applied (see Appendix 11F).
-The results of the analysis suggest that spring food density for delta smelt under Alternatives 1, 2, and 3 would only be minimally negatively affected (Table eaffinis1).
-Note that there is appreciable uncertainty in the predictions of E. affinis density as a function of X2, with 95% prediction intervals generally spanning two to three orders of magnitude (see Tables 11F-1 through 11F-5 in Appendix 11F).
+The CALSIM II and DSM2 modeling indicates that Alternatives 1, 2, and 3 would have lower Delta outflow and somewhat greater X2 in March, with little difference in April–May (Table 5B3-5-1a–c, Table 5B3-5-2a–c, Table 5B3-5-3a–c, and Table 5B3-5-4a–c in Appendix 5B; Table 6-16 in Chapter 6).
+For this impact analysis, the negative relationship between E. affinis density and X2 developed by Greenwood (2018) was applied (Appendix 11F, Smelt Analysis).
+The results of the analysis suggest that spring food density for delta smelt under Alternatives 1, 2, and 3 would only be minimally negatively affected (Table 11-56).
+Note that there is appreciable uncertainty in the predictions of E. affinis density as a function of X2, with 95% prediction intervals generally spanning two to three orders of magnitude (Tables 11F-1 through 11F-5 in Appendix 11F).